Meet Mr. Rob, the Founder of The Music Class!

 What made you want to start teaching music?

 A few things really.
 I’ve always loved being around kids.
 When you treat kids with honesty and respect they give it right back to you.
 I try to do this, and it has helped me enjoy getting to know my students.
 I’m still in contact with some of my first students from when I taught High School 35 years ago!
-In music class I love getting to know the families in class and seeing the children learn and grow.
+In Music Class, I love getting to know the families in class and seeing the children learn and grow.

 Also, I really enjoy being pushed creatively.
 Interacting with students and developing ways to teach that are meaningful and memorable for them requires endless creativity.
-I started my career playing in a symphony orchestra, but left because I found it boring compared to teaching.
+I started my career playing in a symphony orchestra but left because I found it boring compared to teaching.

-Another big motivation for me came from my teachers I had when I was young.
+Another big motivation for me came from the teachers I had when I was young.
 From them, I developed a passion for how best to teach beginners.
 It is so much easier for a child to have success on an instrument if they learn to play it correctly from day one!
-Too often kids love playing an instrument, but get frustrated because to make progress their teacher has to try to correct a fundamental problem in their approach, which is hard to do.
+Too often kids love playing an instrument but get frustrated because to make progress their teacher has to try to correct a fundamental problem in their approach, which is hard to do.
 When I taught instrumental music, I found it really satisfying to work with beginners with the goal of setting them up correctly for continued success.
 Then, when I had my own children and thought more about music in general.
 I learned that fundamental music skills like pitch and rhythm are learned in the first years of life.
 Without setting that foundation correctly, not only will children have a very hard time learning to play an instrument, but they won’t be able to simply hear, understand and enjoy music to the fullest.
-That’s what motivated me to leave my school teaching position and to start The Music Class.
+That’s what motivated me to leave my school teaching position and start The Music Class.

 We've seen you play trumpet at our concerts - do you play any other instruments?

 I can play a few notes on many different instruments.
 As a school band director, that was a necessity and I found it easy to do.
 But there is a BIG difference between being able to play a few notes on an instrument and playing an instrument fairly well.
 So to answer your question, I play just one instrument – trumpet.
-[Editor's note: Rob is being so humble here, because we've seen him play "Mary Had A Little Lamb" and "Twinkle Twinkle" on MANY instruments! :-) ]
+[Editor's note: Rob is being so humble here because we've seen him play "Mary Had A Little Lamb" and "Twinkle Twinkle" on MANY instruments! :-) ]

 Do you remember the very first song you wrote and recorded for The Music Class?